luigifcruz/CyberEther/examples/plugins/blueprint/README.md

 implementation.
 The gain example registers F32 and CF32 cases at several input sizes for CyberEther's benchmark runner.

+Provider `validate()` hooks own backend capability checks before `create()` has side effects.
+Missing, malformed, and empty inputs remain framework-owned so provider validation should defer them to the common lifecycle checks.

 The `.cep` bundle can be loaded with CyberEther's plugin loader.

 For more details, see the [CyberEther plugin documentation](https://cyberether.org/docs/plugins).